yrv5wg/Reservoir-nodes-trade-mobility/README.md

 - Indulgence and long-term orientation are strongest pull factors
 - Masculinity and uncertainty avoidance are strongest push constraints
 - Cultural variable importance persists across 2008–2013 and 2014–2023
+- EU membership, shared currency, and shared language add no independent explanatory power once gravity fundamentals and country/year fixed effects are accounted for, confirming that cultural and institutional factors — not formal political or monetary integration — drive the result

 ### Thesis 3 — Structural Parallelism
 Global trade and academic mobility networks share fundamentally similar